marcduiker/marcduiker.github.io/_posts/2019-01-07-durable-functions-api-durableorchestrationclient-1.md

 ## DurableOrchestrationClient(Base) class - Starting & waiting for completion

-This is the first part of a series of blogs/vlogs to discover the Durable Functions API.
+This post is the first part of a series of blogs/vlogs to discover the Durable Functions API.

 <!--more-->